Azure/avdaccelerator/workload/terraform/readme.md

 This accelerator is to be used as starter kit and you can expand its functionality by developing your own deployments.
 This scenario deploys a new Azure Virtual Desktop workload, so it cannot be used to maintain, modify or add resources to an existing or already deployed Azure Virtual Desktop workload from this accelerator.

+*Note* This terraform accelerator requires the Custom Image Build 1st before deploying the Baseline.
+If you prefer to use the marketplace image with no customization [see](https://docs.microsoft.com/en-us/azure/developer/terraform/create-avd-session-host)

 ## Table of Contents

 - [Prerequisites](#prerequisites)